Custom Courses

 - navigating challenging parties and stakeholders.

-Course participants will explore real-life examples and scenarios, and gain concrete tools they can immediately apply to their work.
+Course participants will explore real-life examples and scenarios and gain concrete tools they can apply immediately to their work.

 The delivery of this one-day course is approximately: